naurw/py_packages-/README.md

   - Visual cues/aids with operating system(s) interactions
   - Ingest single or multiple dataframes into a new or existing Excel file with its own sheet per dataframe
   - Added additional flexibility and refined logic for scalability
+  - Highlights newly concatenated records with each revision of the existing .xlsx

   #### What's to come?
   - TBD